 Gauge: 12 (special ammunition with belted case, 19,5е76 mm)

 Weigth 3,7-3,86 kg

 Magazine: 10 rounds detachable box magazine

-HK CAWS is a select-fire, smoothbore weapon, designed to fire special, high-presure shotshells, loaded with tungsten buckshot or fleschettes.
-HK CAWS utilised patented recoil-operated action with moving barrel and additional, self-regulated gas assist system (used to help unlock breechblock from the barrel if low-power ammo is used).
+HK CAWS is a select-fire, smoothbore weapon (shotgun), designed to fire special, high-presure shotshells, loaded with tungsten buckshot or fleschettes.
+HK CAWS utilized patented recoil-operated action with moving barrel and additional, self-regulated gas assist system (used to help unlock breechblock from the barrel if low-power ammo is used).
 The main goal of this system was to decrease felt recoil down to suitable level.

-HK CAWS in appearance is somewhat similar to HK G11 advanced assault rifle, being built in bull-pup configuration, with integral carrying handle.
+HK CAWS in its external appearance is somewhat similar to HK G11 advanced assault rifle, being built in bull-pup configuration, with integral carrying handle.
 Charging handle is located under the carrying handle, at the top of the receiver, and is ambidextrous.
-Standart HK-style safety-switch/fire selector has 3 position: Safe, Semi-auto, 3 rounds bursts.
+Standard HK-style safety-switch/fire selector has 3 position: Safe, Semi-auto, 3 rounds bursts.

-The HK CAWS was tested by US Military, but the whole CAWS programme was closed, and the CAWS development freezed.
+The HK CAWS shotgun was tested by US Military, but the whole CAWS program was closed, and the CAWS development cancelled.